 FAQs Laser Hair Removal

-Laser hair removal uses bursts of light to selectively destroy hair follicles while leaving surrounding skin unharmed.
-Long lasting results are achieved much faster than with electrolysis, eliminating the need for frequent waxing, plucking and shaving.
+Laser hair removal uses bursts of light to selectively remove hair follicles while leaving surrounding skin unharmed.
+Long lasting results are achieved much faster than with electrolysis, removing the need for frequent waxing, plucking, and shaving.
 Razor bumps (pseudofolliculitis) are both treated and prevented.

-After each treatment, much of the hair will fall out within 2 weeks.
-Approximately one-third of the hair follicles, which were actively growing, will have been destroyed in most patients.
+After each treatment by our laser nurse, much of the hair will fall out within 2 weeks.
+Approximately one-third of the hair follicles, which were actively growing, will have been removed in most patients.
 The other hairs, which were in the resting stage, will begin actively growing back over the next 4 to 8 weeks.
-It is best to schedule your next treatment during this growing phase.
-With each treatment, the number of hairs that grow back will decrease, because each time, a fraction of the remaining hair follicles are destroyed.
-Most patients require a minimum of 4 treatments for long-term results and up to 6 or 8 treatments to achieve the best results possible.
+It is best to schedule your next treatment during this growth phase.
+With each treatment, the number of hairs that grow back will decrease, because each time, a fraction of the remaining hair follicles are removed.
+Most patients require a minimum of 5 treatments for long-term results and up to 8 treatments to achieve the best results possible.
 Unfortunately, laser hair removal is considered cosmetic and is not covered by insurance.

-In a study we published in the journal “Cosmetic Dermatology”, four treatments in the bikini area resulted in an average of 85% reduction of hair at six months follow-up.
-Data suggests that permanent hair reduction is likely in most patients.
-Hairs that are not destroyed become finer and lighter in color.
-This leads to further visible improvement in hair bearing areas and eliminates razor bumps (pseudofolliculitis).
+In a study we published in the journal “Cosmetic Dermatology”, 5 treatments in the bikini area resulted in an average of 85% reduction of hair at six months follow-up.
+Data suggests that lifelong hair reduction is likely in most patients.
+Hairs that are not removed become finer and lighter in color.
+This leads to further visible improvement in hair-bearing areas and removes razor bumps (pseudofolliculitis).
 Approximately 5-10% of patients do not achieve lasting results with laser hair removal.

 We use a cooling gel and cold air anesthesia on each area during treatment.
 There is a stinging sensation with each pulse of the laser.
 A topical numbing cream may decrease discomfort from the procedure.
 Topicaine, a very effective anesthetic gel, may be purchased in our office.
-Alternatively, LMX 4 or 5% cream (slightly more expensive than Topicaine) may be ordered from your pharmacy without a prescription.
-Apply a generous amount of Topicaine or LMX 30 minutes before your appointment and rub into the skin.
-Repeat this application after you check in for your appointment.
+Apply a generous amount of Topicaine 30-minutes before your appointment and rub into the skin.
+Repeat this application 10 minutes before your treatment.
 In the bikini area or legs, plastic wrap may be used over the numbing cream to keep it in place and increase penetration into the skin.
-No more than a single 30 gram tube should be used in any given day to avoid the danger of lidocaine toxicity.
+No more than a single 30-gram tube should be used in any given day to avoid the danger of lidocaine toxicity.

-Laser hair removal is extremely safe, with infrequent occurrence of side effects.
+Laser hair removal is extremely safe, with an infrequent occurrence of side effects.
 Laser light cannot penetrate the skin and cannot harm internal organs, but goggles must be worn to protect the eyes.
 Patients with darker skin and those with a tan are at higher risk for skin darkening (hyperpigmentation) and lightening (hypopigmentation).
 These changes in color usually fade with time.
-Blistering or scarring occur only rarely.
-To minimize the possibility of these adverse events, it is important to follow pre and post procedure instructions.
+Blistering or scarring occurs only rarely.
+To minimize the possibility of these adverse events, it is important to follow pre and post-procedure instructions.